 Strapless Plunge Bra

 Think of a strapless plunge bra as the most stealth operator in your intimates wardrobe.
 Practically undetectable under clothing, it’s an ideal choice under anything that’s off-the-shoulder or sleeveless.
 And, in lieu of straps, this type of bra will often have hidden support features such as adhesive lining or rubberized gripper tape to prevent slipping.

 As its name implies, a u-plunge bra is defined by the dramatically curved dip in its center gore.
 So, how low can you go?
 Pretty low, actually.
 Some are designed to sit well below the bustline and show a good amount of cleavage, making it the right shape for wearing with particularly revealing styles.
 The sharper cut of v-shaped bras offers similar coverage.

 Plunge Push-Up Bra

 Plunge push-up bras are great because the cups are positioned to accommodate low-cut tops, plus they have built-in padding to give your natural assets a significant boost.
 These shape-enhancers essentially pull double-duty to support while remaining fully concealed under clothing.

 Backless plunge bras take hold by hugging the body using non-slip gripped rubber linings or adhesive panels.
 Even though there’s little else to support the cups, they’re more comfortable than “sticky” bras designed to simply cling to the breasts.
 These bras really do work, so get ready to welcome skin-baring blazers and open dresses back into your eveningwear edit.

 Think you’re ready to take the plunge?
-Start by diving into our Fit Quiz.
+Start by diving into our collection of bras.